lucasbasquerotto/cloud/README.md

 # and so on...
 ```

-But at the same time you the schema will validate and throw errors for invalid values:
+But at the same time the schema will validate and throw errors for invalid values:

 ```yaml
 test_schema: 'abc' # error